Ideas For Eco-Friendly Storage In The Home

 Reuse Containers

 You may well have boxes from shopping and deliveries that you haven’t used and need to throw away – most of us do.
 Use them to hold your things instead of putting them in the trash.
 Smaller boxes can hold things like craft supplies, old jewellery, or beauty products.
 Larger boxes can hold your winter clothes, Christmas decorations, and dresses.
-In this way, you get the most out of the space.
+If you use plastic trays for storage in this way, you get the most out of the space.

 You might also have a lot of empty food jars at home.
 After you clean these jars, you can put things like beads, grains, pens, paintbrushes, or kitchen tools in them.
 You might even want to bring a little bit of nature inside by putting a few plants in them.